Complexity and curvature of (pairs of) Cohen-Macaulay modules, and their applications: Some applications to module of differentials

 We now prove the last part.
 If $R$ is Artinian, then $\Omega_{R/k}$ having rank $\dim(R)$ implies $\Omega_{R/k}=0$, and there is nothing to prove.
 So we may assume that $\dim(R)>0$.
 Hence, by \cite[Cor.~4.7.9]{BH98}, it follows that $e(\Omega_{R/k})=e(R)\rank(\Omega_{R/k})=e(R)\dim(R)$. \end{proof}

 In \cite[Thm.~2]{AH}, Avramov-Herzog proved that a graded algebra $R$ over a field $k$ of characteristic $0$ is complete intersection under the condition that $\curv_R(\Omega_{R/k})\le 1$.
 The following theorem can be regarded as a variation of this result.
+Since finite projective dimension of a module implies that module has curvature $0$, \Cref{thm:diff}.(1).(a) also provides partial progress towards \cite[Conj.~($\operatorname{C}_2$), p.~1807]{Va78}.

 \begin{theorem} Suppose $R$ is an equidimensional reduced local ring, the residue field $k$ of $R$ has characteristic $0$, and $R$ is either essentially of finite type over $k$ or it is a homomorphic image of a power series ring $k[[X_1,\dots,X_n]]$ over $k$.
 Let $\Omega_{R/k}$ be CM.
 Then, the following hold. \begin{enumerate}[\rm(1)] \item $R$ is regular under each of the following conditions. \begin{enumerate}[\rm (a)] \item $e(R) \dim(R) \le 2 \embdim(R)$ and $\curv_R(\Omega_{R/k})\le 1$. \item $R$ is Gorenstein, $e(R) \dim(R) \le 2 \embdim(R)$ and $\injcurv_R(\Der_k(R))\le 1$. \end{enumerate} \item Suppose $R$ is not a field, $\Omega_{R/k}$ has minimal multiplicity, and $e(R)\dim(R)\ge 2\embdim(R)$.
 Then $\injcurv_R(\Omega_{R/k})> 1$.
 Moreover, if $R$ is Gorenstein, then $\curv_R(\Der_{k}(R))> 1$. \end{enumerate} \end{theorem}